siarheidudko/firebase-engine/README.md

 ### WARNING (Password hashes of users)

-This API also returns the passwordSalt and passwordHash hashed by the Firebase Auth backend for password users if the user/service account used to generate the request OAuth access token has the firebaseauth.configs.getHashConfig permission.
+Firebase API also returns the passwordSalt and passwordHash hashed by the Firebase Auth backend for password users if the user/service account used to generate the request OAuth access token has the firebaseauth.configs.getHashConfig permission.
 Otherwise the passwordHash and passwordSalt will not be set.
 [Open official firebase docs](https://firebase.google.com/docs/auth/admin/manage-users#password_hashes_of_listed_users)

 ## LICENSE